Annual Ohio Health Insurance Market Update

 Manhattan Life – Their newest and best fixed benefit plan - Affordable Choice Enhanced Fixed Benefit Plan.
 NOTE: The Affordable Choice plans have the BEST inpatient hospital coverage of any fixed benefit plan available today.
 They have also significantly upgraded their overall coverage.

 Philadelphia American – Their newest and best fixed benefit plan – Health Saver Plus Gold.
-NOTE: The HSP Gold plan offers the BEST overall coverage of any fixed benefit plan in the market.

-Our other Primary plan option - Short Term Medical (STM) plans are now available for duration's of 30 days up to as long as 36 months!
-We now offer plans from four great companies:
+Our other Primary plan option – Short Term Medical (STM) plans are now available for duration’s of 30 days up to as long as 36 months!
+We now offer plans from five great companies:

 National General – Includes their best, updated STM plans with multiple deductible/coinsurance options for up to 24 months.
 Also includes your choice of the Aetna or Cigna nationwide PPO networks.